mozilla/fathom-fox/README.md

 8. After you have labeled several pages like this, drag them from your filesystem into an empty Firefox window, being careful not to leave any empty tabs.
-9. From the main toolbar, select the FathomFox icon, then choose Trainer.
+9. From the main toolbar, click the FathomFox icon, then choose Trainer.
 10. Click "Train on the tabs in this window".

 ## Corpus Collector